Skidout/Jiffyedit/README.md

 Note: Jiffyedit is not meant to completely replace manual editing, only to enhance it.
 Also note: This is an early version.
 Expect a few bugs and for things to change.

+## New extra plugins repository

+  I have created a new repo for extra plugins here: https://github.com/Skidout/jiffyedit-extra which contains a new plugin for clipping by voice activity.
+If you have some custom-made plugins you would like to contribute, you can do so here, as long as they are written in C++.

 ## Usage:

   Enter ?, -h, -help, or --help for help, if you need it.